vaeryn-uk/vul/README.md

 * A reference type in row structs that allow for convenient access to other rows, see `UVulDataRef`.
   These references are initialized with enough information to fetch the referenced row without needing to go back through the repository.

+### Variable Stat & Measure

+`TVulMeasure` and `TVariableStat` provide functionality for representing and modifying numeric values in game logic, such as health and stats in an RPG system.